ICTMCG/NewsInt/model_readme.md

 DMint introduces a cognitive-inspired architecture that decomposes news intent through multi-view extractors and dynamic view-gated aggregation, enabling joint modeling of compositional semantics and contextual writing patterns via local–global interactions.

 - `Text encoder`: Given the news topic and news content, we concatenate them using the [𝑠𝑒𝑝] token as input.
-Specifically, RoBERTa (Liu et al., 2019) is employed as text encoder.
+Specifically, RoBERTa (Liu et al., 2019) is employed as the text encoder.
 - `Multi-View Extractor`: Three multi-view extractors are developed to explicitly capture different dimensions of news intent.
 - `Intent Aggregator`: builds an adaptive approach, allowing the proposed DMint to adjust and combine these representations (of elements of news intent) dynamically.

 ## 🚀 Usage

-Command for trainning and inferring have been written in the bash file:
+Commands for training and inference have been written in the following bash file.
+Run by:

 ```
 bash run.sh
 bash run_infer.sh
 ```

-Results will be automately saved in `./param_model/`
+Results will be automatically saved in `./param_model/`

 Suggested requirements:
 ```